aggarwal-tanushree/terraform-beginner-bootcamp-2023/README.md

 https://en.wikipedia.org/wiki/Chmod

+#### Bash aliases
+Bash allows setting shortcuts for long commands, these are referred to as `alias`.
+[Aliases](https://tldp.org/LDP/abs/html/aliases.html) can be defined in the bash profile `~/.bash_profile` as below:

+`alias tf="terraform"`

+> The `~/.bash_profile` file is read automatically when a new shell is loaded.
+So if we wish to execute it in the current shell, we can do so by executing `./bash_profile`

 ### Github Lifecycle (Before, Init, Command)

 We need to be careful when using the Init because it will not rerun if we restart an existing workspace.
-Check out the lifecycle details at the below orl:
+Check out the lifecycle details at the below url:

 https://www.gitpod.io/docs/configure/workspaces/tasks

-### Working Env Vars
+### Working with Environment Variables a.k.a env vars

 #### env command

-In Shell, we can list out all Enviroment Variables (Env Vars) using the `env` command
+- In Shell, we can list out all Enviroment Variables (Env Vars) using the `env` command

-We can filter specific env vars using grep eg. `env | grep AWS_`
+- Using `grep` along with `env` allows filtering. eg. `env | grep AWS_ will return all env vars defined in our environment matching the pattern `AWS_`
+- One important use case for setting env vars in projects is defining paths for various files.
+Setting env vars is a good practice and a reusable way of setting paths, and avoiding hardcoding path in code.

 #### Setting and Unsetting Env Vars

-In the terminal we can set using `export HELLO='world`
+In the terminal we can set using `export AWS_DEFAULT_REGION="eu-central-1"

-In the terrminal we unset using `unset HELLO`
+In the terrminal we unset using `unset AWS_DEFAULT_REGION`

 We can set an environemnt variables temporarily when just running a command, as below: